-When it comes to the outdoors, we all have certain moments, experiences and stories that we all reflect on, tell stories about, and cherish.
+When it comes to the outdoors, we all have certain memorable outdoors moments, experiences and stories that we all reflect on, tell stories about, and cherish.
 These moments make us truly feel alive and feel at one with nature.
 These experiences makes love the outdoors just that much more than we did previously.
 All campers, hikers, and outdoors enthusiasts know this in their bones.

 Rather than write about our own, we reached out to some of our favorite outdoor bloggers to have them share their favorite outdoor moments.
 We wanted to share these stories with you in hopes to encourage you to get outdoors!

 As a boating writer I love the sea and all its creatures, but as a sailor living on a sailboat, I hate seagulls.
 They swoop menacingly to terrorize Mouser, the ship’s cat.
-They poop on the deck.
+Poop on the deck.
 They squawk and caw when you’re trying to sleep in.
 So it was with some surprise that I found myself running to the aid of an injured seagull that day.